 Make sure the ground is moist around your plants.

-“The rain we’re getting today is actually really timely,” says Moon.
 Though you might not think so, moist soil holds heat in the ground better than dry soil.
 “I think it has something to do with the air pockets around it.
 When the soil is saturated, the soil particles swell up some and there’s just not as much room for air pockets, and so that soil tends to hold heat better.
-It’s better for the roots of the plant.”
+It’s better for the roots of the plant,” says Moon.

 Cover your plants like a pro (and for multiple days this time).

-You can find frost cloth at most nurseries—"and Home Depot and Lowe’s sell a product called The Planket," says Moon—to replicate the process, or you use old bed sheets.
+You can find frost cloth at most nurseries—“and Home Depot and Lowe’s sell a product called The Planket,” says Moon—to replicate the process, or you use old bed sheets.
 “If you can pin the fabric to the ground,” says Moon, “that helps trap that heat the ground has absorbed in the days prior to the cold coming—it’s almost a mini greenhouse effect.”
-You'll also want to keep those plants covered for multiple days this time around, since the blast will be with us most of the weekend into next week (per the latest forecast).
+You’ll also want to keep those plants covered for multiple days (per the latest forecast).

 For tall plants, something is better than nothing.